eegli/tinyparse/readme.md

 **I use this mostly for other pet projects of mine so it comes with some opinions**

 Tinyparse is made for parsing simple user input.
 It can parse object literals and arrays of strings - usually, `process.argv`.

-- The object to parse _into_ must be of type `Record<string, string | number | boolean>`
+The object to parse _into_ may only have `string`, `number` or `boolean` property values.
-- When parsing JSON files, they must _deserialized_ into the same simple `Record` shape

 ## Installation